boblund/ribackup/README.md

 # ribackup

-ribackup does incremental backups using rsync.
+Ribackup does incremental backups using rsync.
 Two types of backups are supported:
 - Incremental backups: Each backup only copies changed files.
 - Snapshot-based incremental backups: Each backup is saved as a new snapshot.
 Each snapshot has all backed up files but only files that are changed from the previous snapshot are copied.
 [TimeMachine](https://support.apple.com/en-us/104984) is one example of this type.

 Backed up files are stored on the backup server in the same structure as on the source.
 File restoration is a simple matter of copying the desired saved file.

+Ribackup runs as a [NodeJS](www.nodejs.org) application or as a [QuickJS](https://bellard.org/quickjs/) generated executable.

 # Dependencies

 ribackup has the following system requirements:
 - [Rsync](https://rsync.samba.org/) and [ssh](https://www.ssh.com/academy/ssh/) must be available on the source server being backed up and the backup server where the backups are stored.
 - [NodeJS](https://nodejs.org) must be installed on the source server.
 Also on the backup server if verifying files is desired.
+- [QuickJS](https://bellard.org/quickjs/) version 2025-04-26 (and possibly newer) if desired.
 - Snapshot-based requires that the backup server file system support hard links.
 - While not required, some scheduled command capability, such as [cron](https://en.wikipedia.org/wiki/Cron) or [launchctl](https://ss64.com/mac/launchctl.html), can be used to automate backups.